jedld/resugan/README.md

 an array of params equal to the number of times that specific event was captured will be passed.
 So if :event1 was called twice, array_of_params will contain 2 elements.

-Resugan Generate events and wrap them in a resugan block:
+Generate events using _fire and wrap them in a resugan block:

 ```ruby
 resugan {